Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 `FrameWidth`            | Width of the coded frame in pixels.
 `FrameHeight`           | Height of the coded frame in pixels.
 `WriteIVFHeaders`       | Turn this option ON to make encoder insert IVF container headers to output stream.
 NumFrame field of IVF sequence header will be zero, it’s responsibility of application to update it with correct value.<br>See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
-`LoopFilterRefDelta[4]` | Contains the adjustment needed for the filter level based on the chosen reference frame, see [VP9ReferenceFrame](#VP9ReferenceFrame) enum for array idx.
-`LoopFilterModeDelta[2]`| Contains the adjustment needed for the filter level based on the chosen mode.
 `QIndexDeltaLumaDC`,<br>`QIndexDeltaChromaAC`,<br>`QIndexDeltaChromaDC` | Specifies an offset for a particular quantization parameter.
 `NumTileRows`           | Number of tile rows.
 Should be power of two.
 Maximum number of tile rows is 4 (per VP9 specification).
 In addition maximum supported number of tile rows may depend on underlying hardware platform.
 Use [Query](#MFXVideoENCODE_Query) function to check if particular pair of values (NumTileRows, NumTileColumns) is supported.
 In VP9 tile rows have dependencies and cannot be encoded/decoded in parallel.
 So tile rows are always encoded by the SDK in serial mode (one-by-one).
 `NumTileColumns`        | Number of tile columns.
 Should be power of two.
 Restricted with maximum and minimum tile width in luma pixels defined in VP9 specification (4096 and 256 respectively).
 In addition maximum supported number of tile columns may depend on underlying hardware platform.
 Use [Query](#MFXVideoENCODE_Query) function to check if particular pair of values (NumTileRows, NumTileColumns) is supported.
 In VP9 tile columns don't have dependencies and can be encoded/decoded in parallel.
 So tile columns can be encoded by the SDK in both parallel and serial modes.
 Parallel mode is automatically utilized by the SDK when NumTileColumns exceeds 1 and doesn't exceed number of tile coding engines on the platform.
 In other cases serial mode is used.
 Parallel mode is capable to encode more than 1 tile row (within limitations provided by VP9 specification and particular platform).
 Serial mode supports only tile grids 1xN and Nx1.